bnb-chain/greenfield-cmd/README.md

 ## Cmd usage

-Please notice that the latest release version is compatible with the greenfield system of test net.
-If the user need to use the command tool on the test net of greenfield, he will need to switch to the latest release version.
+Greenfield is still undergoing rapid development iterations, and greenfield-cmd also needs to be continuously updated and adapted.
+When using it, please do not directly use the master branch or develop branch.
+If you are using this tool on the Greenfield Testnet, please switch to the latest official release version.
-To obtain the latest version of the command tool, please visit the following URL: https://github.com/bnb-chain/greenfield-cmd/releases.
+To obtain the latest release, please visit the following URL: https://github.com/bnb-chain/greenfield-cmd/releases.

 ### installation

 ```
 git clone https://github.com/bnb-chain/greenfield-cmd.git
 cd greenfield-cmd
+# Find the latest release here: https://github.com/bnb-chain/greenfield-cmd/releases
 git checkout -b branch-name v0.0.8
 make build
 cd build